-In One Piece, the protection or threat of of some of the Three Great Powers is used to control specific locations, Whitebeard's protection kept people from attacking even the weakest of his territories, Boa Hancock's membership in the Shichibukai protected her home of Amazon Lily, and the threat of a Marine Admiral, Buster Call, etc., kept certain laws and policies in place for the marines.
+- In One Piece, the protection or threat of one of the Three Great Powers is used to control specific locations.
+Whitebeard's protection kept people from attacking even the weakest of his territories, Boa Hancock's membership in the Seven Warlords of the Sea protected her home of Amazon Lily, and the threat of a Marine Admiral, Buster Call, etc., kept certain laws and policies in place for the marines.

 Rocky: (Singing) The Sword Of Damocles is hanging over my head.
 And, I've got the feeling someone's gonna be cuttin' the thread.

-In Austin Powers: Goldmember, this is the intended effect of Preparation H.
+- In Austin Powers in Goldmember, this is the intended effect of Preparation H.